tcheukueppoo/maat/docs/gc.md

 The garbage collection debt determines how much memory your program owns.
 Initially, the debt is set to a negative integer say `-K` which means maat has to allocate at least `K` bytes before initiating a GC.
-In other words if the garbage collection debt is greater than zero then it means maat needs to perform a collection so as to pay its memory debt.
+In other words, if the garbage collection debt is greater than zero then it means maat needs to perform a collection in order to pay its memory debt.

 ```
 fn gc_step (Maa) {